n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 which specifies the usage of tabular-width numerals, and `sups`, which replaces the default glyphs with superscript variants.

-Marks and dependent vowels are further labelled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
+Marks and dependent vowels are further labeled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
 The actual position of the glyphs is determined by the lookups found in the font's GPOS